gabemcarvalho/instant-replay/README.md

 ## Settings
 The following settings are imported from `settings.json`:
 **cameraIndex:** index of the camera device to use
-**bufferSize:** how many frames the program retains in memory at once
 **fps:** framerate of the whole program
 **videoDelaySeconds:** how many seconds to delay the camera playback
 **loopedVideoLength:** number of seconds before the currently displayed frame to save.
 So if videoDelaySeconds is 10 and loopedVideoLength is also 10, saved videos will be from T-20 to T-20 seconds.